Banknotes of the Indonesian rupiah: Suharto "25 years of development" commemorative Rp50,000 polymer note (1993)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 75th anniversary of independence Rp75,000 note (2020)

 On 17 August 2020, Bank Indonesia introduced a second commemorative banknote, valued at Rp75,000 ($5 at the time of its release) to commemorate the 75th anniversary of Indonesia's declaration of independence.
 With a total of 75 million notes being printed, it was the first commemorative banknote to commemorate Indonesia's independence; before that, it was only issued in coins.
 They were made available to Indonesian citizens over the age of 17, who could purchase a maximum of one banknote by registering online and collecting it at one of the 45 regional Bank Indonesia branches.
 Due to the high demand, banknotes were subsequently offered for sale online for prices up to Rp8.8 million, more than 117 times its face value.
 Following rumors that the notes were only merchandise, and not legal tender, the central bank confirmed they could be used for payment transactions.
 The design of the note also attracted attention, and Bank Indonesia was obliged to deny that one of the children pictured on the back was wearing a traditional costume from China.